-We now consider stable Higgs bundles of type $(iv)$ and we prove the following result. \begin{prop}

-Fix $L\in \mathcal{J}$ and let $\gr{N}_4$ be the locus of stable Higgs bundles whose underlying vector is a nontrivial extension of $L$ by itself.
-Then the locus $\mathcal{N}_4$ of stable Higgs bundles of type $(iv)$ is a Zariski locally trivial $\gr{N}_4$-bundle over $\mathcal{J}$ and its E-polynomial is . \end{prop}
+We now consider stable Higgs bundles of type (iv) and we prove the following result. \begin{prop} Fix $L\in \mathcal{J}$ and let $\gr{N}_4$ be the locus of stable Higgs bundles whose underlying vector bundle is a nontrivial extension of $L$ by itself.
+Then the locus $\mathcal{N}_4$ of stable Higgs bundles of type $\mathrm{(iv)}$ is a Zariski locally trivial $\gr{N}_4$-bundle over $\mathcal{J}$ and its $E-$polynomial is

-\begin{proof} Let $L\in \mathcal{J}$ and let $V$ be a nontrivial extension of $L$ by itself: the isomorphism classes of such bundles are parametrized by
+\end{prop} \begin{proof} Let $L\in \mathcal{J}$ and let $V$ be a nontrivial extension of $L$ by itself: the isomorphism classes of such bundles are parametrized by

 Thus there exists a universal extension bundle on $\mathbb{P}^1\times C$